acacheung/moonshine-cms/src/pages/menu/phase-3.md

           macerated tomatoes
         price: '29'
         title: Spanish Tapas Style Steak Frites**
+      - description: >-
+          Pulled Braised Beef Shortrib, Brioche, Melted 3-Cheese Blend & Served with a cup of Spicy Tomato Soup **available vegetarian** Don't forget to add on your favorite like Jalapeno Bacon $4, a Fried Egg**$2 or a side of Shoestring French Fries $7
+        price: '27'
+        title: Texas Toast Shortrib Grilled Cheese Sandwich
     title: The Main Affair
   - description: Swap out your white rice for mixed greens for 2
     items: